An explanation of Mondrian's oeuvre by Michael Sciam

 Unity of nature and mankind

-The human dimension and that of the natural universe are not and never will be symmetrically commensurable (suffice it to mention the immense physical disproportion between the two terms).
-In certain situations, however, they can assume equivalent value for human awareness and attain an equilibrium taking into account the rationale both of mankind and of nature.
+An infinite physical disproportion exists between the human dimension and that of the natural universe.
+In certain situations, however, they can assume equivalent value for human awareness and reach an ideal equilibrium taking into account the rationale both of mankind and of nature without, of course, forgetting that human beings are a part of nature.

 Environmental issue